mslonina/Mechanic/README.md

 Key features
 ------------

-- **The numerical part of the code is fully separated from the setup and storage.** You may use the user API to adjust the storage layout and configuration options
+- **The numerical part of the code is fully separated from the setup and storage phase.** You may use the user API to adjust the storage layout and configuration options
-- **Storage of data and configuration.** The core code takes care on your data and configuration
+- **Storage of data and configuration.** The core code takes care on the data storage and configuration
 - **The pool-based simulations.** Each pool may have different number of task to compute (the task loop follows the MPI Task Farm model), and data from all pools may be used at